Okaythis/Okay2FADemo/README.md

 SECRET =REPLACE_WITH_YOUR_TENANT_SECRET // change from secret to your tenant secret
 ```

-If you have setup the variables correctly please run `  yarn start:dev` from the root of this project on your terminal, shell or command line interface.
+If you have set up the variables correctly please run `  yarn start:dev` from the root of this project on your terminal, shell or command line interface.